swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 Now that property wrappers are supported in function signatures, it's not entirely clear why the memberwise initializer is synthesized the way it is.
 Were we to design the synthesized initializer today, we likely wouldn't have such a complex set of rules since we have a way to directly represent wrappers in parameter lists.

-SE-0293 also added a new way of initializing property wrapper storage from a projected value using a new special initializer, `init(projectedValue:)`.
+SE 0293 also added a new way of initializing property wrapper storage from a projected value using a new special initializer, `init(projectedValue:)`.
 However, while the new `$`-initialization syntax works for function arguments and closure parameters, global, type, and local properties have no such equivalent.

 Thus, the current state of affairs is ripe for refinement.
 Property wrappers have matured to a point where we can easily simplify certain special cases, and extend the general functionality to support a consistent model for property wrappers everywhere.

 ## Proposed Solution

-We propose two additions to the feature set of property wrappers that will improve consistency with the SE-0293 model.
+We propose two additions to the feature set of property wrappers that will improve consistency with the SE 0293 model.
 First, we propose an update to the rules of the synthesized memberwise initializer for types with wrapped properties such that wrapper attributes are mapped directly into the initializer
 For example, a type such as this one from [TSPL](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617):